Cyb3rhq/cyb3rhq/src/engine/README.md

 ```
 <a name="license"></a>
 ## License
-Wazuh Engine is distributed under the AGPLv3 license.
+Cyb3rhq Engine is distributed under the AGPLv3 license.
 See [LICENSE-engine](LICENSE-engine) and [COPYING-engine](COPYING-engine) for more details.